The Power of Employee Rewards: Strategies To Motivate and Retain Your Employees

 Examples of employee rewards programs

 The most successful reward systems are fully integrated into the organisation's culture.
-Aligning rewards with core values and bigger organisational goals helps employees feel like they are working towards the same vision, supported by a system that recognizes their efforts in meaningful ways.
+Aligning rewards with core values and bigger organisational goals helps employees feel like they are working towards the same vision, supported by a system that recognises their efforts in meaningful ways.

 Here are some great examples of employee rewards programs at top organisations.